webplatform/docs/tutorials/css_animations/index.md

 ==Multiple animations==

-Animation properties accept more than one comma-delineated value, allowing you to chain together different animations or run them concurrently.
+Animation properties accept more than one comma-delineated value, which allows you to chain together different animations or run them concurrently.

 This variation on the pulsing icon uses two keyframes to manipulate the [[css/properties/opacity|'''opacity''']] and [[css/properties/transform|'''transform''']] properties separately.
-Setting different durations makes the two effects fall out of phase:
+In this case, setting different durations makes the two ''fade'' and ''shrink'' effects fall out of phase:

  div.selected {
      animation: fade 0.5s infinite alternate, shrink 0.53s infinite alternate;
  }
- /* long form */
+ /* long form: */
  div.selected {
      animation-name            : fade      , shrink    ;
      animation-duration        : 0.5s      , 0.53s     ;